fojanb/20-Days-of-Python/Day-8-BMI-Calculator/README.md

 |35.0 - 39.9|Obesity Class 2|
 |Above 40|Obesity Class 3|

 BMI-Calculator is a CLI application which help you calculate your BMI.
+For this purpose we used math package in Python.
+This package is a built-in package in Python and no need an extra installation.
+Just go ahead and import required modeules from this package on top of your file.
+We need power function for this application.

 ### Getting Started